-Consensus is the task of getting a group of computers to come to an agreement on a decision.
-Computers can reach a consensus by following a set of steps called a consensus protocol.
+Consensus is the task of getting a group of nodes to come to an agreement on a decision.
+Nodes can reach a consensus by following a set of steps called a consensus protocol.
 Avalanche is a new consensus protocol that is scalable, robust, and decentralized.
 It has low latency and high throughput.
 It is energy efficient and does not require special computer hardware.
 It performs well in adversarial conditions and is resilient to "51% attacks."
 This document explains the Avalanche consensus protocol.
 The white-paper is here.

 First, let's develop some intuition about the protocol.
 Imagine a room full of people trying to agree on what to get for lunch.
 Suppose it's a binary choice between pizza and barbecue.
 Some people might initially prefer pizza while others initially prefer barbecue.
 Ultimately, though, everyone's goal is to achieve consensus.